Controlling conditional expectations by zero-determinant strategies: Probability-controlling strategies

-By the assumption $\hat{T}_a^{(1)} \left( \sigma_a^* | \hat{\bm{\sigma}}^{(-1)} \right) \neq 0$, we obtain the equation (\ref{eq:linear_trigger}). \end{proof}
+By the assumption $\hat{T}_a^{(1)} \left( \sigma_a^* | \hat{\bm{\sigma}}^{(-1)} \right) \neq 0$, we obtain the equation (\ref{eq:linear_trigger}). $\Box$ \end{proof}

 Strategies of the form (\ref{eq:trigger}) can be used for avoiding some unfavorable situation $\left( \hat{\bm{\sigma}}^{(-1)}, \cdots, \hat{\bm{\sigma}}^{(-n)} \right)$.
 We call strategies of the form (\ref{eq:trigger}) \emph{probability-controlling strategies}.
-For example, the Grim trigger strategy of player $1$ in the repeated prisoner's dilemma game can be regarded as a memory-one probability-controlling strategy avoiding the state (Cooperation, Defection).
+For example, the Grim Trigger strategy of player $1$ in the repeated prisoner's dilemma game can be regarded as a memory-one probability-controlling strategy avoiding the action profile (Cooperation, Defection), as we can see in Appendix \ref{app:memory-one}.
+This fact provides another explanation about the property that the Grim Trigger strategy is unbeatable \cite{DOS2012b}.
+We again discuss Grim Trigger in Section \ref{sec:examples}.